-Shell is also a 50% joint venture partner in Arrow Energy's Surat Gas project and took a final investment decision in 2020 to develop the first phase of the project.
-This will bring up to 90 billion cubic feet per year of new gas to market at peak production, increasing supply to domestic and international customers.
+Shell is also a 50% joint venture partner in Arrow Energy's Surat Gas project and took a Final Investment Decision in 2020 to develop the first phase of the project.
+This will bring substantial new gas to market at peak production, increasing supply to domestic and international customers.